sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image](https://github.com/user-attachments/assets/b5b84ecc-84e5-4583-97c8-efdcdf985504)
 # G-Code Flow and Temperature Controller
-A free and open-source post-processing script for `Orca Slicer` that shows how automatically adjusting nozzle temperatures and flow rates can improve both `Quality` and `Speed` while simplifying the `Slicer settings`.
+A free and open-source post-processing script for `OrcaSlicer` that demonstrates how automatically adjusting nozzle temperatures and flow rates can improve both `Quality` and `Speed` while simplifying the `Slicer settings`.

 This concept is based on my personal approach and minimal `Delphi` programming skills.
 Although it’s not a definitive solution, as I believe that integrating this concept into slicers would significantly enhance its efficiency and allow more advanced features.